 Ready to fuel the beast that is your sales pipeline?
 Start developing your prospecting process with our 5-step prospecting plan below:

-1. Identify your ideal customer
+1. Identify your Ideal Customer

-Too many sales professionals spend time wasted on sales prospects that don’t need their offering – which is why the first step is to create an ideal customer persona.
-This method allows you to quickly identify whether the prospect in front of you is a good fit – do they fall into your target market?
-Do they have a willingness to buy – and the means to buy it?
+By researching customers who should care about your products, you can quickly identify whether the prospect in front of you is a good fit.
+Ask yourself, do they fall into your target market?
+Are they willing to buy – and the means to buy it?

-2. Set SMART goals
+2. Set SMART Goals

-While most sales reps start with their sales targets and work backwards.
-Wherever you decide to start, though, you must make your prospecting goals SMART:
+While most sales reps start with their sales targets and work backwards, wherever you decide to start, you should make your prospecting goals SMART:

-Specific: Specific prospecting goals have clear guidelines with a number and timeline attached to them.
+Specific prospecting goals have clear guidelines with a number and timeline attached to them.

 You can’t really determine your prospecting success without numbers.
 Therefore it’s essential to use numerical data to assess progress later.

 Whilst aiming for the stars is a great attitude, it’s not exactly attainable.
 Your prospecting goals must require work to achieve – but not be completely out of reach.

 Similar to how they need to be attainable, they need to be realistic – otherwise, you run the risk of ruining your morale through a lack of results.

 Lastly, you need concrete deadlines for your goals – and stick to them!
 Doing this will increase your sales teams’ productivity and accountability when there’s a timeline attached to their activities.

 While it’s true that sales reps should avoid jumping on google, downloading one of many over-used sales scripts and using it verbatim – having a plan of what you’re going to say helps.
 In a world where consumers don’t have the time or patience to work out what you’re trying to offer them – you need to know what you want to say – and how to say it.

-4. Create a qualification checklist
+4. Create a Lead Qualification Checklist

 When considering how to craft your approach, many make the mistake of hopping on Google and searching for a lead qualification script to use verbatim.
 This is plain wrong because you need to formulate your own hypothesis based on your specific market!
 Therefore use these 3 As of qualifying to question your prospects and ensure you’re addressing their individual needs.

 Does your prospect have a specific need?
 Are they genuinely interested or simply curious?
 When are they PLANNING (not simply thinking about) moving forward?
-What are they ASKing for and why?
+What are they asking for and why?
 What will happen if they don’t do this? (consequence question).

 Can they afford your solution?
 Do they have a budget?
 Have they undertaken something like this before?
 What did they invest in previously?
 Are they aware of the price RANGE?
 Does it seem reasonable to them?

 Are you speaking with someone who has decision-making authority?
 Gatekeepers can say NO but can never say YES!
 Why waste time ‘selling’ to people who can’t say YES?!
 Ask the prospect questions like:

-5. Automate repetitive tasks
+5. Automate Repetitive Tasks

-Many salespeople detest prospecting due to its time and energy consuming nature, thanks to plenty of manual data handling, filing and organising.
+Many salespeople detest prospecting due to its time and energy-consuming nature, thanks to plenty of manual data handling, filing and organising.
 But the rise of sales technology has made this issue defunct – if you know how to automate repetitive tasks, that is.

 Now you have the framework for your prospecting plan, ensure you keep your pipeline moving with these sales prospecting plan best practices:

-Build your personal brand via LinkedIn
+Build your Personal Brand via LinkedIn

 That’s why you need to view your LinkedIn profile as a free advertising space that you can use to build a relationship, tell your story, and add value to prospects.
-Turn your profile into a source for others so that they learn, get informed, laugh, connect with you.
+Turn your profile into a source for others so that they learn, get informed, laugh, and connect with you.
 Through that, you get their trust and eventually can talk about selling.

 An astounding 92% of people trust referrals from people they know – a golden opportunity for reps looking to fill their pipeline.
-If you can implement a client referral strategy into your sales prospecting plan, you’ll competitively be miles ahead of reps still sticking to the trusted traditional prospecting strategies.
+If you can implement a client referral strategy into your sales prospecting plan, you’ll competitively be miles ahead of reps, still sticking to the trusted traditional prospecting strategies.

 These statistics prove that video is an effective way to communicate information to prospects, especially early in the buying process.
-You can target your ideal prospects by sharing your engaging and valuable video content across your social media, through email campaigns or send them directly to prospects for a unique approach.
+You can target your ideal prospects by sharing your engaging and valuable video content across your social media, through email campaigns or by sending them directly to prospects for a unique approach.